-The number of trees or the size of the vegetation also impacts the price.
+As mentioned, the number of trees or the size of the vegetation will impact the price.
 Land with dense trees and shrubs is likely to be more expensive than one that has scattered bushes.

 How to find lot clearing companies near me?